Program Notifications Sign-Up

 WITHDRAWAL & REFUND POLICY

-If you decide to withdraw from the program after confirming your participation, please be aware of the financial consequences and the office policies by clicking here.
+If you decide to withdraw from the program after confirming your participation, please be aware of the financial consequences and the office policies by reviewing the Withdrawal and Refund Policy.

 Resources for Accepted Students